Is Your Website Still WCAG 2.1 Compliant?

 (WCAG 2.1 – Success Criterion 1.2.x: Time-Based Media)

-If a video conveys meaningful information — instructions, testimonials, educational material — captions or transcripts are required.
+If a video conveys meaningful information — instructions, testimonials, educational material, or demonstrations — captions or transcripts are required.

 Decorative background video does not require captions.
 Informational content does.

-This requirement is widely known — yet frequently overlooked.
+This requirement is widely known — and still frequently overlooked.

 Accessibility overlays and plugins can offer helpful user controls such as: